rajasoun/dev-box/guides/GIT-Guide.md

 git pull --rebase
 ```
 2. Make changes in your file(s)
-3. Do:
+3. Do the following:
+                a.
 Check the status of your workspace using:
                 ```
                    git status
                 ```
+                b.
 To see all your changes, please do:
                 ```
                                 git diff --color
                 ```